-CONCLUSIONS I TICS TALK SOLUTEL: SECURE REMOTE TRAININGMaria Cruz Alcocer
+CONCLUSIONS I TICS TALK SOLUTEL: SECURE TrainingMaria Cruz Alcocer

-Last July 9 at Solutel we celebrated our I TICs Talk, an event in the form of a virtual round table, very dynamic, where we invited various professionals from a sector and – around an argument axis – we launched a series of questions so that each which – from his prism – issued his opinion.
-That first TICs Talk focused on the educational sector and its epigraph was “Safe Teleformation”.
-Through these TICs Talk SOLUTEL wants to know first-hand the various cases that professionals from different productive sectors of society face and how technology can help to be more efficient.
-In this publication we present the CONCLUSIONS I TICS TALK SOLUTEL: SECURE TELEFORMATION
+On July 9 at Solutel we celebrated our I TICs Talk, an event in the form of a virtual round table, very dynamic, where we invited various professionals from a sector and – around a plot axis – we launched a series of questions for each which -from his prism- emitted his opinion.
+That first TICs Talk focused on the educational sector and its heading was “Secure Training”.
+Through these TICs Talk, SOLUTEL wants to know first-hand the various cases faced by professionals from various productive sectors of society and how technology can help to be more efficient.
+In this publication we present the CONCLUSIONS I TICS TALK SOLUTEL: SECURE Training

-Under the aforementioned heading, more than a large representation of professionals in the educational sector (principals of private and concerted schools, teachers, ICT coordinators, psychologists …) explained how they faced the education of their students during confinement; What were the main problems they had to solve, how were the reactions of the kids, what did they learn (and we are not just referring to curricular content) and how the teachers surprised all their students every day with a new way of teaching.
+Under the aforementioned heading, a more than large representation of professionals from the education sector (directors of private and subsidized schools, teachers, ICT coordinators, psychologists …) exposed how they faced the education of their students during confinement; What were the main problems they had to solve, how were the reactions of the kids, what did they learn (and we are not referring only to curricular content) and how the teachers surprised all their students every day with a new way of teaching.

-Thus, the most repeated words among all professionals were “cooperation” and “accompaniment”.
+Thus, the most repeated words among all the professionals were “cooperation” and “accompaniment”.

-One of the most typical characteristics of this course during confinement was that the kids were much more accompanied by their tutors and / or teachers than in the classroom course.
+One of the most typical characteristics of this course during confinement was that the kids were much more accompanied by their tutors and / or teachers than in the face-to-face course.
 Some students stated that they felt constantly evaluated.
-All those who participated in the debate, in unison, stated that they closely accompanied the students, not in order to evaluate, but in order that they did not feel “alone”.
+All those who participated in the debate, in unison, stated that they accompanied the students very closely, not in order to evaluate, but so that they did not feel “alone”.

-This accompaniment – according to all professionals – should be more evident than ever because children are used to living with other children, sharing experiences, learning, playing.
+This accompaniment -according to all professionals- should be more evident than ever because children are used to living together with other children, sharing experiences, learning, playing.
 If this process is suddenly interrupted, it is an obligation for teachers to be more than ever next to the kids to guide them; not evaluate them, but accompany them.
-Therefore, it is necessary to monitor this emotional support.
+For this reason, it is necessary to monitor this emotional accompaniment.

-The confinement highlighted a digital divide in two ways: from the hardware point of view it has been seen that in families with 4 members there is no team per user.
-From a methodological point of view, it was verified that there is -from the parents but also from the students themselves- a lack of real digital skills.
+The confinement highlighted a digital divide twice: from the hardware point of view, it has been seen that in families with 4 members there is not one computer per user.
+From a methodological point of view, it was found that there is – on the part of the parents but also of the students themselves – a lack of real digital skills.

-It has been talking for years if children are digital natives due to their -theoretical- skills with technologies but it has been proven that, in reality, they are not, concluding that -effectively- they are consumers of digital entertainment, but working, even if it is in Basic mode, with a database or managing office programs becomes complex.
-In this sense, the absolute majority of education professionals advocate the introduction of technological tools in the classroom, which are soaked in it and its processes because -in a few years- when they join the labor market, they must use very useful tools. similar to those that already exist for the educational environment.
+It has been talking for years if children are digital natives due to their -theoretical- skill with technologies, but it has been proven that, in reality, they are not, concluding that they are indeed consumers of digital leisure, but working, even in Basic mode, with a database or managing office programs becomes complex for them.
+In this sense, the absolute majority of education professionals advocate the introduction of technological tools in the classroom, that they soak up it and its processes because -in a few years- when they are integrated into the labor market, they must use very useful tools. similar to those that already exist for the educational environment.

 And the next course?

-With regard to next year, some professionals pointed out a key aspect in relation to the school, in its strict sense, referring to the building, the distribution of these educational spaces.
-Some of them pointed out that -today- they are not spaces designed for learning, but to house children, the need to recover spaces for teaching (libraries, dining rooms, gyms, etc.) becomes a priority due to uncertainty that plans on the educational sector for the beginning of the 2020/21 academic year; where the forecasts point in the direction of a hybrid between face-to-face classes and online classes, with spaces designed so that teachers can teach their subjects from small sets installed in the school and that, from there, their classes are safely relayed to the students who follow the content online.
+Looking ahead to the next academic year, some professionals pointed out a key aspect in relation to the school, in its strict sense, referring to the building, to the distribution of these educational spaces.
+Some of them pointed out that – today – they are not spaces designed for learning, but to house children, the need to recover spaces to teach (libraries, dining rooms, gyms, etc.) becomes a priority in view of the uncertainty that plans on the education sector for the beginning of the 2020/21 academic year; where the forecasts point in the direction of a hybrid between face-to-face classes and online classes, with spaces designed so that teachers can teach their subjects from small sets installed in the school and that, from there, their classes are retransmitted with total security to the students. students who follow the content online.

-In this sense, schools must scrupulously watch from which device a teacher connects with their students and that guarantees the security of communications, so that no data can be violated.
+In this sense, schools must scrupulously ensure from which device a teacher connects with their students and that guarantees the security of communications, so that no data can be violated.

-During the TICs Talk, one of the participants participated -at first and unconsciously- in a backlit shot.
-At SOLUTEL we advise you to try to find a position with a clearer illumination of your face in order to see him clearly.
-This professional – apologizing for this small detail – later clarified that one of the ways in which many students were evaluated was in a backlight, without the teachers realizing that, in said light plane, when not correctly checking the features of the This student could be receiving additional information by any other means without the teacher realizing it.
+During the TICs Talk, one of the participants participated – initially and unconsciously – in a backlit shot.
+From SOLUTEL we warn you to try to find a position with a clearer illumination of your face to be able to see you clearly.
+This professional – apologizing for this small detail – later clarified that one of the ways in which many students were evaluated was in a backlight, without the teachers noticing that, in said light plane, by not correctly checking the factions of the The student could be receiving additional information by any other means without the teacher noticing.

-Undoubtedly, 100 minutes of fluid conversation with professionals from the educational sector that, with total security, would have given much more; an enjoyable way of knowing how various industrial sectors can continue to perform their function, either in person or online.
-We wait for you in the next TICs Talk that we will announce through our website and on social networks.
+Undoubtedly, 100 minutes of fluent chat with professionals from the education sector that, with total security, would have given much more; an entertaining way to find out how various industrial sectors can continue to perform their role, either in person or online.
+We are waiting for you in the next TICs Talk that we will be announcing through our website and through social networks.

 What does Solutel contribute as a technology provider?